 I used this photo of The Rocket-Powered Trike (by ‘Rocketman’ Ky Michaelson) as a metaphor for the way in which technology has been developed—by simply adding the powerful technology to the existing systemic solutions and patterns of interaction, as a rocket engine might be added to a tricycle.

 When a rocket engine is added to a tricycle, the initial result is a tremendous increase in power: We are able to do so much more with so much less effort!
 Yet we soon discover that this increased power also brings with it new risks and problems.
-In knowledge work, a resulting problem is ‘information overload.’
+In knowledge work, a familiar problem is ‘information overload.’

 The information technology has changed our lives and work patterns so much that we are calling our era “the Information Age.”
 My second punchline is a vision of a mature Information Age, where information technology is used to power new systemic solutions—the ones that make a difference.